MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-configuration-manager.md

 - Ent_O365
 - M365-modern-desktop
 ms.custom: Ent_Office_ProPlus
-description: "This article gives step-by-step instructions for how to deploy Office 365 ProPlus with Microsoft Endpoint Configuration Manager (current branch)."
+description: "This article gives step-by-step instructions for how to Deploy Microsoft 365 Apps with Microsoft Endpoint Configuration Manager (current branch)."
 ---

-# Deploy Office 365 ProPlus with Microsoft Endpoint Configuration Manager (current branch)
+# Deploy Microsoft 365 Apps with Microsoft Endpoint Configuration Manager (current branch)

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).